ConvNet vs Transformer, Supervised vs CLIP: Beyond ImageNet Accuracy: Related Work

-\textbf{Limitations of ImageNet.} Recent research~\citep{beyer2020we, recht2019imagenet, pmlr-v119-tsipras20a, yun2021re} highlighted issues with the reliability and quality of ImageNet labels, suggesting they may not be good indicators of a model's ability to generalize.
+\textbf{Limitations of ImageNet.} Recent research~\citep{beyer2020we, recht2019imagenet, pmlr-v119-tsipras20a, yun2021re} highlighted issues with the reliability and quality of ImageNet labels.
 Two studies~\citep{kornblith2019better, pmlr-v139-miller21b} showed a strong relationship between performance on ImageNet and other datasets, although this can depend on the model's architecture and training methods.
-Another set of works~\citep{richards2023does, fang2023does} emphasized that achieving high ImageNet accuracy is not a guaranteed indicator of strong performance on more diverse datasets.
+Other works~\citep{richards2023does, fang2023does} showed that high ImageNet accuracy does not guarantee good performance on diverse datasets.
 Current robustification training techniques were found to overfit~\citep{yamada2022does} to ImageNet evaluations.
-In addition, ImageNet suffers from dichotomous data difficulty~\citep{meding2021imagenet}, where the majority of images are either trivially easy or impossibly hard for models to classify correctly, obscuring differences between models.
+In addition, ImageNet suffers from dichotomous data difficulty~\citep{meding2021imagenet}, obscuring differences between models.
 Our analysis does not directly address data-related problems of ImageNet but instead studies alternative properties.